-Between 2014 and 2018, recreational aeroplanes had the highest accident rate (per hours flown) followed by balloons conducting commercial air transport.
-In addition, recreational aeroplanes had the highest fatal accident rate (per hours flown) followed by weight shift aircraft and gyrocopters.
+Between 2014 and 2019, recreational aeroplanes had the highest accident rate (per hours flown) followed by balloons conducting commercial air transport.
+In addition, recreational aeroplanes had the highest fatal accident rate (per hours flown) followed by gyrocopters and weight shift aircraft.

-There was probably an increase in the accident rate (per year) for gyrocopters.
-There were no other identified increases in accident rates for any activity/aircraft type combination over the five years.
-It is very likely that there was a decrease in the accident rate (per departures and hours flown) for aeroplanes conducting sport and pleasure flying, own business travel and GA overall.
+There was probably an increase in the accident rate (per year) for general aviation aeroplanes.
+There were no other identified increases in accident rates for any activity/aircraft type combination over the six years.
+It is very likely that there was a decrease in the accident rate (per departures and hours flown) for aeroplanes conducting instructional flying, sport and pleasure flying and own business travel.
+Concerning rates calculated using departures, there was a decrease in the accident rate of aeroplanes conducting aerial work.
+For rates calculated using hours flown, there was a decrease in the accident rate for aeroplanes conducting other general aviation flying.
 No increase or decrease in the fatal accident rate were identified for any activity/aircraft type combination.